 Assume your self employment earnings are $24,000

-Your tax bill is roughly $4,500 (self employment tax + regular income tax)
+After you calculate your tax bill, you find out you owe roughly $4,500 (self employment tax + regular income tax)

 $4,500 x 7% = $315 underpayment penalty 😟.